“Am I really in contact with my life?”

 To be in contact with our lives is not about the endless stream of thoughts that race onto, and off of, our mental projection screens.
 We could watch those thought-movies regardless of whether we were in a prison cell or at the county fair.
 And our feelings states – now I’m tired, now I’m feeling depressed, now I’m upset because the “yes” I had hoped for turned out to be a “no”.
 This preoccupation with our internal experience isn’t contact with our lives.
 It’s what distracts us from our lives.

-But the adults mostly walk by it.
-They don’t even touch it with their little finger.
-Sometimes they ask about it: “Oh, that’s interesting.
+But adults would not even touch it with their little finger.
+Sometimes they might say, “Oh, that’s interesting.
 What is that for?”
-And I explain that it was a gift from our friend Jane and it was made as a kind of inversion bar so people could hang upside down and stretch.
-And then we sit down and talk about something profound or maybe just about how busy life is and that there’s never enough time in the day (what an absurd idea).
-Think about what you could do with all the time you have spent discussing, reading, and complaining that there’s not enough time.
-You could have used that time to play on a swing.
+And I would explain that it was a gift from our friend Jane and it was made as an inversion bar so people could hang upside down and stretch.
+And then we would sit down and talk about important topics, or maybe just about how busy life is.
+As “grown-ups”, we have to be on the lookout for ways to experience the world, rather than just think about the world.

 Your mind is like a two year old that doesn’t want you to be in contact with your life.
 It wants all the attention for itself.
 It has all kinds of strategies for getting your attention:

 We need to figure out how to be in France when we’re actually in France and how to be in Italy when we’re actually in Italy.
-It sounds simple, doesn’t it?
+It sjoko beckounds simple, doesn’t it?

 It’s not really complicated.
 It’s just not that easy.
 That’s why making contact with our lives is a constant practice.
 So we just keep coming back to our life as it is – the swings and puddles and music and soup and coffee.
 It doesn’t always make us happy.
 But that’s not the point.